howtoscalenn/howtoscalenn.github.io/index.md

 But if you use better optimizer, e.g. 2nd order optimizer like [MomentUm Orthogonalized by Newton-Schulz (Muon)](https://kellerjordan.github.io/posts/muon/), its cbsz is much larger, allowing us to train large transformers more efficiently.
 Here, "more efficiently" assumes an infinite-GPU scenario.
-For example, when using Adam(W), we can't scale up batch size beyond 10M.
+For example, when using Adam(W), we can't scale up bsz beyond 10M.
 So even with 50,000 GPUs, we can’t finish training faster, because we can’t update model parameters using 20M or 30M tokens.
 But if your cbsz threshold is 20M, you can reach the same validation loss with a 10M Adam(W) baseline twice as fast.